bastiaan02/jekyll-base/_posts/2018-11-23-hello-world-a.md

 ---
-title: hello world
+title: hello world a
 date: '2018-11-23 09:22pm'
 ---
-Hello World x from path removed
+  Hello World x from path removed a